DUCAT-UNIT/price-oracle/README.md

 curl -X GET "http://localhost:8082/api/quote?th=10000&ts=1716278400&cs=1716278400"
 ```

+## Price Fetching

+When run in production mode (`bun start`), the price server is configured to fetch and store prices from an external price oracle service.

 ## Price Generator

+When run in development mode, the price server is configured to generate prices deterministically, using a price feed generator.

 The price generator will deterministically generate prices based on the `initial_stamp` value in the `config.json` file.